Sagar Mala Project: All You Need to Know about Sagar Mala Yojana for UPSC IAS

 - modernising existing ports and developing new ports

-Advantages of this project:
+Advantages of this Sagar Mala Project

 - Sagarmala, integrated with the development of inland waterways is expected to reduce cost and time for transforming goods, benefiting industries and export/import trade.

-- Simplifying procedures used at ports for cargo movement and promotes use of electronic channels for information exchange, leading to quick, efficient, hassle-free and seamless cargo movement.
+- Simplifying procedures used at ports for cargo movement and promotes the use of electronic channels for information exchange, leading to quick, efficient, hassle-free and seamless cargo movement.